3dproger/AxelChatClientGM/README.md

 GameMaker client for communication with AxelChat via WebSocket

 ## How to add AxelChat to your project
+1. Run this project and AxelChat to make sure it works.
+Check if connection to AxelChat is happening
-Copy group (aka folder) `AxelChat client` with all its contents from this project to your project
+2. Copy group (aka folder) `AxelChat client` with all its contents from this project to your project

 ## How connect to AxelChat
 1. Place `o_axelchat_client` to any room